themepark-dev/tp-docs/docs/themes/xbackbone.md

 ### Setup

 1. Go to the `System` menu
+2. Set theme to `Default - Bootstrap 4 default theme`
-2. Add the HTML below in the `Custom HTML Head content` textarea.
+3. Add the HTML below in the `Custom HTML Head content` textarea.
 Remember to change `<THEME>` to the theme you want.

 ```html
 </style><link type="text/css" rel="Stylesheet" href="https://theme-park.dev/CSS/themes/xbackbone/<THEME>.css" />